 Directions

-2. Place the tomato slices on a rack.
+1. Butter a 9-by-13-inch baking pan, and preheat the oven to 375°F.2.
+Place the tomato slices on a rack.
 Salt both sides, using 1½ teaspoons salt total.
 Let the slices drain for at least an hour to remove excess water.

 3. Roll out the pâte brisée or premade crust, and press it into the buttered pan.
 Poke it all over with a fork, and bake until brown, 18 to 20 minutes.
 Remove from the oven and let cool completely.